pcfreak30/surface/README.md

 Surface
 =========

-A PHP library for building HTML table, Surface allows the generation of semantically correct HTML through a fluent and easy to use interface.
+Surface allows the generation of semantically correct HTML tables through a fluent and easy to use interface.

 It is designed to be as flexible as possible, and supports attributes and table nesting.